 Māori health providers are starting Covid-19 vaccination clinics specifically for Māori to boost vaccination rates in Taranaki.

-Māori Party co-leader and Ngāti Ruanui leader Debbie Ngarewa-Packer said that has prompted Māori-only sessions.
+Māori Party co-leader and Ngāti Ruanui leader Debbie Ngarewa-Packer said that had prompted Māori-only sessions.

-She said Ngāti Ruanui health is now vaccinating only Māori for two to three days a week.
+She said Ngāti Ruanui health was now vaccinating only Māori for two to three days a week.

 "So we're 100 per cent vaccinating Māori and Ngāti Ruanui uri [descendants] only – that was our aggressive response to try and narrow the gap."